Look Both WaysA tale told in ten blocks

 Jason Reynolds is the current National Ambassador for Young People’s Literature.
 If you’ve read other books by Jason Reynolds, you know he has a sense of humor.
 His writing feels like it’s coming from real kids, but beneath the surface you’ll find many themes to generate conversations at home—bullying, friendship, grief, poverty, anxiety, empathy, tolerance, hope, and more.

 For each chapter, click the button to find fun activities you can do at home, including links to the Write.
 Right.
 Rite. video series created by Jason Reynolds, and 826michigan writing prompts.
 Some chapters include video read alouds created by members of the University of Michigan chapters of Alpha Phi Alpha and Alpha Kappa Alpha.
 We have plenty of copies of the book for you to check out and read at home.
 Request one for curbside pickup!
+Click the button below to download a pdf of the entire activity pack.

 CLICK A CHAPTER TO WATCH THE READ ALOUD AND MORE